mjy9088/MTL-C/README.md

 ### Clone

-- Clone this repository to your local machine using `...`
+- Clone this repository to your local machine using `git clone https://github.com/mjy9088/MTL-C.git`

 ### Setup

-- I don't know how
+- make some directory and go `mkdir cmake-build && cd cmake-build`
+- make Makefile with cmake `cmake `(repository)`/build/`